 The Teaching Scholars Program is a professional and academic development opportunity that affords advanced doctoral students in Arts & Sciences programs the opportunity to design and teach a course in their area of expertise in preparation for the job market.

-In considering whether or not to apply for the Teaching Scholars Program, students should consult their department's Director of Graduate Studies.
+In considering whether to apply for the Teaching Scholars Program, students should consult their Director of Graduate Studies.